 Couplers split or combine light in fibers.
-They may be simple splitters or 2 x 2 couplers, or up to 64 X 64 ports star couplers.
+They may be simple splitters or $2 \ge 2$ couplers or up to 64 X 64 ports star couplers.
 Most are made by fusing fibers under high temperatures while monitoring light transmission through the fibers to get the proper coupling ratios.
-The fusing of the fibers causes light to..split or combine in appropriate ratios.
-Others have been fabricated by diffusing Ught paths into a glass substrate and attaching fibers to it.
+The fusing of the fibers causes light to split or combine in appropriate ratios.
+Others have been fabricated by diffusing light paths into a glass substrate and attaching fibers to it.

-Relevant specifications for couplers are the coupling ratios of each port or the consistency across au the ports, crosstalk and the excess loss caused by ttie fusing.
-'Excess loss is the difference between the sum of all the outputs and the sum of all the inputs.
-When used in laser based systems, couplers may need testing for optical return loss and wavelength dependence also.

-Thus, testing couplers involves coupling a test source to each input port in turn and measuring all the outputs for consistency, then summing all the output powers and subtracting that number from the input power to calculate excess loss.Connectorized couplers are tested like connectorized cables, using a launch cable, while couplers with bare fibers must use a cutback method or a pigtail and temporary splice to couple the launch source.
+Relevant specifications for couplers are the coupling ratios of each port or the consistency across all the ports, crosstalk and the excess loss caused by the fusing.
+Excess loss is the difference between the sum of all the outputs and the sum of all the inputs.
+When used in laser based Systems, couplers may need testing for optical return loss and wavelength dependence also.
+Thus, testing couplers involves coupling a test source to each input port in turn and measuring all the outputs for consistency, then summing all the output powers and subtracting that number from the input power to calculate excess loss.
+Connectorized couplers are tested like Connectorized cables, using a launch cable, while couplers with bare fibers must use a cutback method or a pigtail and temporary splice to couple the launch source.
 Single mode couplers have another characteristic that must be considered: they are very wavelength sensitive.
-Most couplers are optimized at one.wavelength unless they are specially designed for both 1300 and 1550 nm operation.
-Some are even built to be wavelength division multiplexers, coupling light from 1300 and 1550 nm lasers into separate output ports.
-Therefore, sources for testing couplers must be accurately characterized for wavelength to minimize measurement uncertainty.
+Most couplers are optimized at one wavelength unless they are specially designed for both 1300 and 1550 nm operation.
+Some are even built to be wavelength division multiplexers, coupling light from 1300 and 1550 nm lasers into separate output ports Therefore, sources for testing couplers must be accurately characterized for wavelength to minimize measurement uncertainty.

-2.3.2 FiberOptic Switches
+2.3.2 Fiber Optic Switches

 Switches may use one of several techniques to transfer light from one fiber to another.
-Some merely use fibers on the arm of a relay with v-bock alignments to change from one fiber output to another.
-Others lise $l \sim n \sim r \sim nd$ prisms to collimate the light from the incoming fiber and switch it to the outgoing fiber.
+Some merely use fibers on the arm of a relay with v-block alignments to change from one fiber output to another.
+Others use lenses and prisms to collimate me light from the incoming fiber and switch it to the outgoing fiber.
 Like couplers, switch testing involves measuring the light lost in the switch by measuring the input from a source and the appropriate output for each switch position.
 Again, these components are very sensitive to mode power distribution.
-For single mode couplers or switches, coupling ratios will be sensitive to whether the incoming light is really singlemode.
+For single mode couplers or switches, coupling ratios will be sensitive to whether the incoming Fight is really single mode.
 In multimode components, mode power distribution can cause wide variation in switch losses or coupling ratios.
-Mode filters are necessary in singlemode tests and mode scrambler and filter combinations needed in multimode tests to insure minimal effect from unknown mode power distribution.
+Mode filters are necessary in single mode tests and mode scrambler and filter combinations are needed in multimode tests to insure minimal effect from unknown mode power distribution.

-3. APPLICATIONOF FOC
+3. APPLICATION OF FOC